-You will need to take your dogs to different places around the region to facilitate their training.
+There is a lot of driving involved as a Guide Dog Mobility Specialist, including when you're training.
+You will be working with Service Users covering a large geographical region, and you will need to take your dogs to different places to facilitate their training.
 This could be to a local supermarket, a busy city centre, another Guide Dogs office or to a service user who lives in a rural location.

-To do this, you would be driving one of our branded Guide Dogs vehicles - which could be a small or large van - to ensure the safe transportation of our dogs and people.
-You don't need any prior experience of driving vans, as we will provide all the training needed to help you feel skilled and confident.
 Driving is an important part of the role and one you must be willing to undertake.
 You must hold a current UK/EU driving licence when applying for this position.